dlsu-scomb/dlsu-scomb.github.io/events.md

 </div>

 <a id="smb2023"><a/>
-### [2023/07/16 - 2023/07/21] SComB Presents at the SMB 2023
+### [2023/07/16-2023/07/21] SComB Presents at the SMB 2023

 SComB presented at the Society for Mathematical Biology Annual Meeting 2023: Celebrating SMB's 50th Anniversary, held at the Ohio State University, Columbus, Ohio.
-Dr. Angelyn Lao presented at the [Minisymposium (MS01)](https://2023.smb.org/MS01/), entitled "A reaction network analysis of insulin signaling," and at the [Poster Session (PS01)](https://2023.smb.org/PS01/), entitled "Systems biology approach to understanding azole resistance mechanisms in *Candida albicans*."
+Prof. Angelyn Lao presented at the [Minisymposium (MS01)](https://2023.smb.org/MS01/), entitled "A reaction network analysis of insulin signaling," and at the [Poster Session (PS01)](https://2023.smb.org/PS01/), entitled "Systems biology approach to understanding azole resistance mechanisms in *Candida albicans*."

 <img src='/assets/smb2023-1.png' width='800' />